6DammK9/nai-anime-pure-negative-prompt/ch06/sd-scripts-runtime/readme.md

 ## Exploring memory efficient optimizers ##

 - I have heard [discussion](https://github.com/bmaltais/kohya_ss/discussions/1818) that `AdaFactor` / `Lion8bit` use sinificant less VRAM, with a bit of precision tradeoff.
-However, there are more optimizers, such as `CAME`, which shows improvement and have precision close to `AdamW`.
+However, there are more optimizers, such as `CAME`, which shows improvement and have precision close to `adamW`.
 Although I have the full scale pretraining started for a few days, I still have room to make decision quickly until "a month has been spent".

 - Notice that it is all about **speed and time** in multiGPU (4x) training.
 Tolerance of prcision tradeoff is actually large because the current gradient is not precise already. **Gradient accumulation remains constant (4 steps).** Moreover, even the result may look bad after 4-5 EP in toy dataset, I only train 1EP in full dataset, so it is not that bad to fit (and overfit) quickly.